jp1884/techvolution-vegas-baby/uHow to See The Matrix/12 - Mamet_only.md

 This is a key point.
 By giving the ideal of "respect" a real-life manifestation into a term-paper makes the story easier to write, act, and represent in shots because either the professor changes the grade on the paper, or doesn't.
 Now the writer and the audience quickly know what the scene is about and when then scene is over.

 Mamet then explains the heroes notebook with the term-paper inside is a MacGuffin; a commonly used plot device, like a "secret briefcase," used to carry the action of a story.
 Merely knowing the protagonist needs the MacGuffin is good.
 The audience doesn't need to understand why.
-It's better to leave out details about goals because, like with too many characterizations, leaving stuff out lets the audience think of themselves in the story.
-Everyone can cheer for a hero, but emphasize the hero being super tall or really short, and now the audience relates less.
+It's better to leave out details because, like with too many characterizations, leaving stuff out lets the audience think of themselves in the story.
+Everyone can cheer for a hero, but emphasize the hero being very *some feature*, and now the audience relates less.

 Mamet returns to writing the scene with his students.
 Mamet summarizes the work down so far.
 Note how, because the term-paper makes the hero's goal a physical object, each beat is easier to understand.
 The hero is the student.
 The antagonist is the professor.
 The hero's super-objective is to get a new grade on his term-paper.
 The MacGuffin is the notebook with the term-paper inside it.